Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-oBPsZ50il-8.md

 ### Transcript

-> um when you threw the tape at your vs5 it truly hurt physically when i saw the black skirt like marks on my ps5 after i was done with it yeah it felt bad man it felt real bad
+> when you threw the tape at your vs5 it truly hurt physically when i saw the black skirt like marks on my ps5 after i was done with it yeah it felt bad man it felt real bad